-MP3 Format Preferences allow setting up how output MP3 files are encoded.
-This tab allows specifying Constant or Variable Bit Rate, automatically or manually set Bit Rate value, Audio Quality, and Channels.
+MP3 Format Preferences allow you to set up how output MP3 files are encoded.
+This tab will enable you to specify whether the Bit Rate is Constant or Variable, and whether the Bit Rate value is set automatically or manually.
+You can also select Audio Quality and the number of Channels.

 MP3 format settings, such as Bit Rate, Sample Rate, and Channels, are the most important aspects of conversion.
-Automatic Bit Rate and Sample Rate prevent degrading of audio quality or useless resampling.
-"As Source" Audio Channels for MP3 format wisely downmixes multi-channel songs into true-Stereo.
+Automatic Bit Rate and Sample Rate prevent degradation of audio quality or unnecessary resampling.
+"As Source" Audio Channels for MP3 format intelligently downmixes multi-channel songs into true stereo.

 Optimal Constant Bit Rate value